How to Create an Online Gift Registry in Canada (2026 Guide)

 **GetJoyBox** — designed specifically for Canadian families.
 Add items from any Canadian retailer (Amazon.ca, Indigo, Buy Buy Baby, The Bay, Mastermind Toys, or any other store) in a single unified registry.
 Free to use.
 Guests don't need to create an account to view or claim items.
 Share one link — it works on any device.

 **Amazon.ca** — convenient if most of your guests shop primarily on Amazon.
-Limited to Amazon-sold items; doesn't support items from other retailers.
+The limitation: it's restricted to Amazon-sold items and doesn't support anything from other retailers.

-**MyRegistry** — universal registry that works with any store URL.
-Less polished guest experience but broad retailer support.
+**MyRegistry** — a universal registry that works with any store URL.
+Guest experience is less polished, but retailer support is broad.

-For most Canadian families: a GetJoyBox registry (or a registry on a similar universal platform) is more useful than a single-retailer option, because your guests' preferred stores vary widely.
-Some will buy from Amazon.ca; others prefer Indigo, Canadian Tire, or local baby boutiques.
+For most Canadian families, a GetJoyBox registry (or a similar universal platform) beats a single-retailer option because your guests' preferred stores vary widely.
+Some will buy from Amazon.ca; others prefer Indigo, Canadian Tire, or a local baby boutique.
+Health Canada's consumer product safety resources are also worth bookmarking as you shop — especially for baby gear.

 Step 2: Add Items from Multiple Canadian Retailers

-The key to a useful Canadian registry is adding items from the stores your guests actually have access to.
+A useful Canadian registry pulls from the stores your guests actually have access to.
 Here's how to think about retailer selection:

 **Amazon.ca** — the most accessible retailer for Canadian guests nationwide.
 Prime shipping, easy returns, wide selection.
-Include several items from Amazon.ca for guests outside your city.
+Include several items here for guests outside your city.

 **Indigo / Chapters** — the best source for books, puzzles, and lifestyle gifts.
-Popular with family members in the gift-buying age range.
+Hugely popular with family members in the gift-buying age range.

 **Mastermind Toys** — the go-to for developmental and educational toys in Canada.
-Many cities have locations; also ships nationally.
+Many cities have locations; ships nationally too.

-**Buy Buy Baby** — available in major Canadian cities; good for baby gear and nursery items.
+**Buy Buy Baby** — available in major Canadian cities and a strong pick for baby gear and nursery items.

-**The Bay (Hudson's Bay)** — for bedding, kitchen items, and household goods.
-Good for wedding registry items.
+**The Bay (Hudson's Bay)** — ideal for bedding, kitchen items, and household goods.
+Especially relevant for wedding registries.

-**Canadian Tire / Mountain Equipment Company** — for outdoor gear, sports equipment, and active gifts.
+**Canadian Tire / Mountain Equipment Company** — great for outdoor gear, sports equipment, and active gifts.

 Step 3: Set Up the Right Price Range Mix

-The most common registry mistake: only including expensive items.
-Your guests' budgets vary enormously — from a $25 Starbucks gift card equivalent to a $300 group gift.
-A good registry covers all of it.
+The most common registry mistake is loading it with expensive items only.
+Your guests' budgets vary enormously — from a $25 token gift to a $300 group contribution.
+A well-built registry covers all of it.

-For weddings and large birthdays: include at least one or two 'group gift' items — clearly labelled items at $200–$400 that two or three guests can coordinate on together.
-GetJoyBox supports contribution tracking so multiple guests can each add to the same item.
+For weddings and milestone birthdays: include at least one or two clearly labelled group gift items in the $200–$400 range that two or three guests can coordinate on.
+GetJoyBox supports contribution tracking so multiple guests can each chip in toward the same item.
+See When Should You Create a Baby Registry?
+The Timeline That Makes Sense for advice on timing your registry launch.

 Step 4: Write Descriptions That Help Guests Choose

-A bare product name and price doesn't help your guests understand what you actually want or why you want it.
-Short notes on your registry items make a significant difference.
+A bare product name and price doesn't help your guests understand what you actually want or why.
+Short notes on your registry items make a real difference — especially for relatives who aren't confident online shoppers.

-Good registry item description: 'Size 6–9 months preferred.
+A good registry item description looks like this: *'Size 6–9 months preferred.
 Gender-neutral colours.
-We love the Aden + Anais muslin swaddles — we have two and need four more.'
+We love the Aden + Anais muslin swaddles — we have two and need four more.'*

-This tells the guest: the specific size you need, colour preference, and that you've already used and liked the product.
+That tells the guest the specific size you need, your colour preference, and that you've already used and liked the product.
 That's all the context they need to buy confidently.

-For technical items (strollers, car seats, kitchen appliances): note the exact model or a compatible alternative.
-'Compatible with our Graco SnugRide SnugFit 35' tells a guest whether a specific stroller travel system fits your car seat.
+For technical items — strollers, car seats, kitchen appliances — note the exact model or a compatible alternative.
+'Compatible with our Graco SnugRide SnugFit 35' tells a guest immediately whether a specific travel system will work with your existing car seat.

 Step 5: Share Your Registry and Track Claims